zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Mod List Tweaks/powerattackblock.md

 ## Changing the Power Attack Key

-1. In the left pane of Mod Organizer, use the search bar at the bottom to search for "For Honor", and uncheck the "For Honor Power Attack" mod.

-If you only wanted to change the power attack key back to the default, this is all you need to do.
-If you want to change it to something else besides the the Mouse Right-Click or hold Mouse Left-Click, you will need to use the [One Click Power Attack NG](https://www.nexusmods.com/skyrimspecialedition/mods/60878) mod.
-I cannot provide support if you decide to use this.
+If you want to change your power attack key, you will need to use the [One Click Power Attack NG](https://www.nexusmods.com/skyrimspecialedition/mods/60878) mod, removing For Honor Power Attack from the mod list before doing so.
+I cannot provide support if you decide to use this, as there are a number of issues involving initiating certain types of power attacks when using this mod instead.
 Read the mod description and posts!

 ## [NEXT >> Enabling Dark Mode Interface](../darkinterface)